Ceridwen Self Issue Client

 The Self Issue Client can also be run using NetX (an open source version of Java Web Start) to enable auto-updating of the client software.
 This is particularly useful for system administrators maintaining several client machines.

-To configure this, unzip the client distribution to a central location on a web server, e.g. http://myserver/selfissueclient/
+To configure this, unzip the jnlp directory in the client distribution to a central location on a web server, e.g. http://myserver/selfissueclient/jnlp/

-Copy the netx.jar file and the res directory from the client distribution to the local machine.
+Copy the netx.jar file and the conf directory from the client distribution to the local machine.

 To run the configuration editor run:

 Note: the configuration options are stored on the local machine